TassioCarmo/-learn-basic-css-by-building-a-cafe-menu/README.md

 ##  For the styling of the page to look similar on mobile as it does on a desktop or laptop, you need to add a meta element with a special content attribute.

 <code> meta name="viewport" content="width=device-width, initial-scale=1.0" / </code>

+###  Comments in CSS look like this:

+/* comment here */

+### You change properties of a link when the link has actually been visited by using a pseudo-selector that looks like a:visited { propertyName: propertyValue; }.

+### You change properties of a link when the link is actually being clicked by using a pseudo-selector that looks like a:active { propertyName: propertyValue; }.